 March 8 is recognized as International Women’s Day, where individuals around the world will come together in solidarity to celebrate the gains made in women’s struggle for equality.
 It is a time to reflect and take stock of women’s accomplishments over the past year and for all of us to renew our commitment to ongoing change.
+We know that the COVID-19 pandemic has been particularly tough on women.
+Women have experienced an increase in gender-based violence due to working from home and have taken on the majority of unpaid care work with children learning virtually and the closure of daycares.

 At the 1892 National Brotherhood of Electrical Workers (NBEW) Convention, the first women became members of the union.
 Four years later, when only one organizer was on the NBEW payroll, a second, Mrs. Mary Honzik of St. Louis, was hired.
 This development gave our Brotherhood the distinction of being the first union to have a female organizer on its staff.